jsk000/react-samples/README.md

 - Reset list

 #### Alerts and modals
+- Error / Success alert
 - Feedback modal-box

+#### Password evaluator
+- Customizable password standards
+- Checks length, strength, symbols, capital letters and number

+#### Dark mode toggle
+- Light / dark mode

+#### Accordion
+- Accordion menu with dynamic number of  sections

-## Daily Updates:
+## Regular Updates:

-We are committed to providing daily updates to this project.
+We are committed to providing regular updates to this project.
 New React component samples will be added regularly to help you explore and understand various React features and best practices.
 We're continuously working to expand and improve this collection.

 ## How to Use: